The top three teams in the BCS standings didn't change after Week 13, but the one-loss teams sure got shuffled.

 Add in a win over Michigan State in the title game, and a one-loss SEC team vaulting the Buckeyes will be incredibly tough.
 Why?
 Last week, Ohio State's ranking was at 0.8869, far below Florida State's 0.9661.
 This week, the top two hardly budged, while Ohio State moved to 0.9200.

 - Oklahoma State moved up to seventh from 10th after throttling Baylor 49-17 in Stillwater, while the Bears fell five spots to ninth.
 The Big 12's automatic bid will come down to Oklahoma State's game against Oklahoma on Saturday night.
-If the Cowboys win, they're going to the Fiesta Bowl.
-If the Sooners win, the Bears are going to Glendale.
+Cowboys win, they're going to the Fiesta.
+Sooners win, the Bears are.

 What if Oklahoma State wins, and Baylor beats TCU and Texas convincingly?
 Well, Baylor's got a nice case for an at-large bid.